How Can We Help?

 There are common application requirements for both streams as well as some requirements that are specific to each stream.
 The common criteria are that you are already in Australia, are younger than 50 years of age, held an eligible student visa within the last six months, meet the Australian study requirement, evidence English language proficiency, and have adequate health insurance.

-In addition to the common criteria, under the Graduate Work Stream you must have applied for a skills assessment of an occupation that is on the Medium and Long-term Skills Shortage List (MLTSSL) at the time of application and have undertaken study in Australia that is relevant to your nominated occupation.
+In addition to the common criteria, under the Graduate Work Stream, you must have applied for a skills assessment of an occupation that is on the Medium and Long-term Skills Shortage List (MLTSSL) at the time of application and has undertaken study in Australia that is relevant to your nominated occupation.

 We support a range of Family Visa options in Australia.
 Our immigration specialists will discuss your migration plans and help determine the best way to unite or reunite you with family in Australia.

 Partner visas allow individuals in relationships with Australian Citizens, Australian Permanent Residents, or Eligible New Zealand Citizens to be sponsored for a visa to live in Australia.
 There are three different types of Partner visas:

 - Partner (Marriage) visas – Where the applicant is legally married to the sponsor;

 - Partner (De Facto) visas – Where the applicant is in a de facto relationship with the sponsor – i.e. living together like a married couple for a period of at least twelve (12) months immediately prior to lodging the application.
 (Note that this twelve-month period may be waived if the relationship has been registered as a Civil Union or Partnership – currently recognized in Queensland, Australian Capital Territory, New South Wales, Victoria, and Tasmania only); and

 - Prospective Marriage (Fiancé) visas – Where the applicant is engaged to be married to their sponsor, have personally met once they both are over 18 years of age, and are legally able to marry.